 The advanced capabilities of IoT technology is incorporated in many areas, including:

-Industrial: in this area, the applications of the Internet of Things, also called machine-to-machine (M2M), They are taken to improve and increase production efficiency, to monitor machinery and to optimize inventory operations.
+- Industrial: in this area, The IoT applications, also called machine-to-machine (M2M), They are taken to improve and increase production efficiency, to monitor machinery and to optimize inventory operations.

-Energy and environment: the IoT devices also find application in the field of power distribution, energy monitoring (for example smart meters) and environmental conditions that could affect the lives of people.
-The IoT sensors can in fact be used to detect the water levels of the rivers which would lead to flooding or potentially hazardous atmospheric conditions.
+- Energy and environment: the IoT devices also find application in the field of power distribution, energy monitoring (such as smart meters) and environmental conditions.

 These are just some of the countless examples of current applications and potential benefits of the Internet of Things technologies.